troyraen/DM-in-Stars/README.md

 ####       The amount of energy transported as a result of WIMP-nucleon scattering events as a function of distance from the center

 ## Output ##
-#### The amount of energy transported by WIMPs is passed to MESA via the built-in 'extra_heat' hook.
+#### The amount of energy transported by WIMPs (as a function of 'zone') is passed to MESA via the built-in 'extra_heat' hook.